filipbagen/iot-weather-station/README.md

 | LED 5mm Yellow Diffuse              | [Electrokit](https://www.electrokit.com/led-5mm-gul-diffus-1500mcd)              | 5 SEK    |
 | LED 5mm Green Diffuse               | [Electrokit](https://www.electrokit.com/led-5mm-gron-diffus-80mcd)               | 5 SEK    |

 In addition, you need a breadboard, resistors (220Ω for LEDs, 10kΩ for photoresistor), jumper wires and a USB-A to micro USB cable.
-The [Start Kit](https://www.electrokit.com/lnu-starter) from Electrokit is a great option that includes all og these components and then some.
+The [Start Kit](https://www.electrokit.com/lnu-starter) from Electrokit is a great option that includes all of these components and then some.
 The total cost for the Start Kit is 349 SEK.

 ### Raspberry Pi Pico WH